Rabcor/mpv-extended-osc/README.md

 This is an OSC extension for MPV, along with a few useful scripts.
+Although it is fully functional, it is still experimental, scroll down and read about known bugs before using.

 Only tested on Linux and my edit of thumbfast also probably only works on Linux.